-In the light of the pandemic, many entrepreneurs have transformed their businesses into digital platforms.
+In light of the pandemic, many entrepreneurs have transformed their businesses into digital platforms.
 The Digital wallet is one such example that has entirely come into existence.

 Entrepreneurs are moving towards mobile wallets because they deliver an excellent user experience.
 That includes top-notch security, easy checkout processes, etc. A study by Statista has shown that by 2023, there will be nearly 1.31 billion mobile payment transactions.